money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 bproFinalAmount = Math.min(userAmount, absoluteMaxBPro);
 ```

 The second part will be used to pay the commission, this part is a percentage of the previous part.
-The exact percentage is established in the variable **commissionRate** of the contract **MocInrate**.
-The current value is 0.002 and can be queried through the `getCommissionRate()` function since this parameter is public (note that this parameter when queried through that method also has an accuracy of 18 decimal places, that is, a 2 \ \* 10 ^ 15 in that parameter means that 0.2% is charged as commission).
+The commission fees are explained in [this](#commission-fees-values) section.

 The third part returns the amount in RBTC discounting the previously calculated commissions.

 ```
 totalBtc = bproToBtc(bproFinalAmount);
-btcReceived = totalBtc - totalBtc * commissionRate
+btcReceived = totalBtc - totalBtc * commissionRateInRbtc
 ```

 #### Gas limit and gas price